jladan/simple-markdown-server/DESIGN.md

 (pulldown-cmark)[https://crates.io/crates/pulldown-cmark].
 As an actual parser, it seems a little odd (it's a pull parser, so it reports events rather than creating an AST), but I shouldn't need, and it has a built-in html generator, so meh.

+## Templates

+At the early stages, there should be no need for templates, because I'm simply showing a single document.
+Thus, I can add a *header* and *footer* block to the start and end, rather than building a more complicated document.

+A templating library might be more useful if I want to add some file-browser functionality.

+## Dynamic pages

+At the start, there won't be any dynamic features to the page, but as I build more, there likely will be -- like the project browser, search, etc. At that point, I may choose to write it in typescript, rust via wasm, or both as a learning exercise.